StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

       - Deciding to release a key takes 0 seconds if done immediately after pressing it, and between 0 and 0.125 seconds if not done immediately after pressing it.
    - Each up movement takes 0.25 seconds to complete
    - For cases of same finger, it takes between 0.125 and 0.25 seconds to move the finger in question from one location to another

-### TODO: add Excel Results Table
+- TODO: add Excel Results Sheet

 ### Available double-tap triggers:

-- code code
+- ,,
-- sym sym
+- ..
 - yy
 - jj
 - xx